-- 35 and intense, or long-lasting and typically less intense.
+- and intense, or long-lasting and typically less intense.
 Many approaches exist to formulate and estimate ID or ED curves, and they differ in the accuracy of the landslide inventory, the rainfall records used, the definition of rainfall events, the statistical methodology for threshold definition, and the validation technique, among others (see review in Segoni et al., 2018). - One of the main aspects in which the approaches differ is the choice of rainfall temporal resolution, typically forced by data availability.
-The short and intense events responsible for local soil saturation and triggering of landslides are usually 40 associated with convective activity, which can last for just a few hours (e.g., Molnar and Burlando, 2008).
+The short and intense events responsible for local soil saturation and triggering of landslides are usually associated 40 with convective activity, which can last for just a few hours in alpine environments (e.g., Molnar and Burlando, 2008).
 For this reason, hourly thresholds are expected to be more appropriate for landslide prediction.
 There is some evidence for this in the literature.
-For example, Marra (2019) shows the underestimation of rainfall thresholds as the temporal resolution of rainfall is coarsened with a numerical experiment, while Gariano et al. (2019) demonstrate a similar effect on a real case dataset where reported - landslides are combined with rain gauge records aggregated to different temporal resolutions.
-At the same time, daily rainfall 45 thresholds or ID curves may also exhibit good predictive power for landsliding, e.g. as shown in a comprehensive analysis in Switzerland (Leonarduzzi et al., 2017).
+For example, Marra (2019) shows the underestimation of rainfall thresholds as the temporal resolution of rainfall is coarsened with a numerical experiment, while Gariano et al. (2020) demonstrate a similar effect on a real case dataset, where - 45 reported landslides are combined with rain gauge records aggregated to different temporal resolutions.
+At the same time, daily rainfall thresholds or ID curves may also exhibit good predictive power for landsliding, e.g. as shown in a comprehensive analysis in Switzerland (Leonarduzzi et al., 2017).
 So the question arises, how does the temporal resolution of the rainfall data actually affect landslide prediction?

-We address this question with a data analysis experiment, where we take into account realistic conditions and consequences 50 of different data resolutions.
-For example, choosing a higher resolution (e.g. hourly) has several undesirable consequences: (a) rainfall records are typically shorter (hourly records are only available in automatic networks in more recent decades), (b) rainfall records are likely to be less dense in space leading to poorer matching with landslide locations, and (c) landslide inventories are typically less rich (required timing and not only date of occurrence) or more uncertain, especially for older events that were reconstructed from newspaper articles or other indirect sources.
+We address this question with a data analysis experiment, where we take into account conditions which typically accom-

+50 pany different temporal resolution of data.
+For example, choosing a higher resolution (e.g. hourly) has several undesirable consequences: (a) rainfall records are typically shorter as hourly records are only available in automatic networks in more recent decades, (b) rainfall records are likely to be less dense in space leading to poorer matching with landslide locations, and (c) landslide inventories are typically less rich (required timing and not only date of occurrence) or more uncertain, especially for older events that were reconstructed from newspaper articles or other indirect sources.
 All these aspects have to be taken into consideration in an objective analysis of the effects of temporal resolution on rainfall thresholds.

 In this paper we undertake such an analysis with the high quality landslide database available in Switzerland (Hilker et al., 2009) and several high quality rainfall records available for Switzerland from Meteoswiss.
-We expand the impact of temporal resolution (hourly versus daily) on landslide prediction with sensitivity to two other important aspects (analysis steps) which appear in many landslide studies: the normalisation of rainfall which accounts for local meteorological properties (e.g. Marc
+We expand the impact of temporal resolution (hourly versus daily) on landslide prediction with sensitivity to two other important aspects which appear in many landslide studies: the normalisation of rainfall, which accounts for local meteorological properties (e.g., Marc et al., 2019), and

-60 et al., 2019), and the inclusion of antecedent rainfall which provides additional information on soil state prior to landsliding (Glade et al., 2000; Godt et al., 2006; Mirus et al., 2018).
-The objectives of the paper therefore are (a) to provide an extensive realistic comparison between hourly and daily rainfall data for the definition of rainfall thresholds, (b) to compare different strategies for the normalisation of rainfall thresholds, and (c) to explore whether antecedent rainfall does provide added predictive power at the regional/national scale.
+60 the inclusion of antecedent rainfall which provides additional information on soil state prior to landsliding, typically at local scales (Glade et al., 2000; Godt et al., 2006; Mirus et al., 2018a, b).
+The objectives of the paper therefore are (a) to provide an extensive comparison between hourly and daily rainfall data for the definition of rainfall thresholds, considering several practical consequences of choosing a higher temporal resolution, (b) to compare different strategies for the normalisation of rainfall thresholds, and (c) to explore whether antecedent rainfall does provide added predictive power at the regional scale.